lukdwo/OpenWRT-collectd-MQTT-HA/README.md

 - Ping to Google
 - RAM statistics (Buffered, Cached, Free, Used)
 - System Load (L1, L5, L15)
-- Uptime (days, weeks, months)
+- Uptime
-- LAN Packets: processed/s, dropped and errors
-- LAN Received and Transferred MB/s
 - WAN Status: Connected/Disconnected
 - WAN IP address
+- For each of the following interfaces: LAN, WAN, Wireguard
-- Wireguard Packets: processed/s, dropped and errors
+  - Packets: processed/s, dropped and errors
-- Wireguard Received and Transferred MB/s
+  - Received and Transferred MB/s

-Wireguard and LAN are just examples: you can track any interface you'd like.
+Interfaces are just examples: you can track any interface you'd like.

 # Setup
 ### Home Assistant MQTT setup